bootdotdev/blog/content/golang/how-to-use-golangs-generics.md

 ## What is a generic type?

 Put simply, generics allow programmers to write behavior where the type can be specified later because the type isn't immediately relevant.
-This is an amazing feature because it permits writing abstract functions that drastically reduce code duplication.
+This is an amazing feature because it allows us to write abstract functions that drastically reduce code duplication.
 For example, the following generic function will split a slice in half, no matter what the types in the slice are.

 ```go
 func splitAnySlice[T any](s []T) ([]T, []T) {